dougeby/IntuneDocs/InTuneDocs/DeployUse/secure-resource-access-with-certificate-profiles.md

 > [!NOTE]
 > - If you don't have an enterprise certification authority, you must create one.
->- If you decide, based on your device platforms, to use the Simplified Certificate Enrollment Protocol (SCEP) profile, you also need to configure a Network Device Enrollment Service (NDES) server.
+>- If you decide, based on your device platforms, to use the Simplified Certificate Enrollment Protocol (SCEP) profile, you'll also need to configure a Network Device Enrollment Service (NDES) server.
 >-  Whether you plan to use SCEP or .PFX profiles, you must download and configure the Microsoft Intune Certificate Connector.
 >-  Learn how to configure all of the required services in [Configure certificate infrastructure for SCEP](configure-certificate-infrastructure-for-scep.md) or [Configure certificate infrastructure for PFX](configure-certificate-infrastructure-for-pfx.md).